JvDev-hash/login-service-challenge/README.md

 Open your web browser and navigate to: http://localhost:8889

 ### Observation
-The project needs a .env file on the root of the project, with the following template
+The project needs a .env file on the root and on the resources folder of the project, with the following template
 ```
 SECRET_KEY=
 ISSUER=